Añasco, Puerto Rico: History

-Añasco town was preceded by the first settlement of San Germán.
+Añasco town was preceded by the first original location of the settlement of San Germán.
+This settlement was attacked and destroyed several times by the Taínos and pirates before moving to the current location.
 In November 1511, Juan Ponce de León handed over governorship to Juan Cerón, a lieutenant of the viceroy Diego Colon (son of Cristobal Colon or Cristopher Columbus).
 Cerón ordered Miguel de Toro, a lieutenant of Juan Ponce de León, to create a "Christian Village" in western Borinquen, calling it San Germán.
 This was the second attempt of foundation given in 1511 at the mouth of the Guaorabo River (present day Rio Añasco), near the area known today as Añasco, Puerto Rico.
 This first settlement was attacked in 1528, 1538, and again in 1554.
 A fort to protect this town began in 1540, but its construction was suspended in 1546 when the people decided to move inland being tired of attacks.
 Attacks by Carib Indians forced the population to move south inland to the present site of the present town of San Germán.

 The Añasco River is also claimed to be the site of the popular legend of the drowning of the Spaniard Diego Salcedo in 1511 at the hands of the Taínos, proving the Spanish soldiers were not gods and igniting a revolt.
 It is believed that the revolt was led by the cacique "Cacique Chayoán" (Uruyoán) and suppressed by Spanish soldiers.

 Many of the first settlers to the area came from the Canary Islands and the south of Spain.
 The 1918 San Fermín earthquake destroyed Añasco's parish church, the town hall and other buildings, almost eliminating most of the historic downtown structures.